Jason-G-M/General-Purpose-Dependency-Graph-Tool-Document/index.md

 - Get all paths from the target assembly to its children assemblies, helping to work on "eliminating incompatible APIs" tasks.

 #### Instruction
-- Select Version and Process.
+- Input VERSION and PROCESS.
-- Select a target assembly.
+- Input TARGET ASSEMBLY.
-- Select MUST PASSING ASSEMBLY.
+- Input MUST PASSING ASSEMBLY.
 - Input PATH NUMBER or check ALL PATHS checkbox, this will affect the number of results to display.
 - Get Results.
 ![AssemblyChildrenPathsOverview](image/AssemblyChildrenPathsOverview.png "Assembly Children Paths Overview")